GregMurray30/Bayesian_Unified_Measurement/README.md

 A Bayesian approach to unifying results from MTA and MMM models

 ## Run Instructions:
--After cloning the repo, open the file MMM_Sim_geom.rmd in RStudio.
+- After cloning the repo, open the file MMM_Sim_geom.rmd in RStudio.
--Then, exectute the first code block that contains required packages.
+- Then, exectute the first code block that contains required packages.
--Click "yes" when prompted as install the necessary packages.
+- Click "yes" when prompted as install the necessary packages.
--Execute the second and then third code blocks in that order.
+- Execute the second and then third code blocks in that order.
 The code stores a lot of information but will print out the final MAPE for both the BUMM and a regular MMM model at the end.

 This repo contains the code for a prototype for unifying an MTA model (or any model that estimates the revenue attributable to a digital media channel that is hypothesized to have cannabalized revenue from traditional media channels) and an MMM model.